TOPAS-Academic V4.1

 TOPAS-Academic/TOPAS comparison

-There’s no difference between the kernel of TA and Bruker-AXS TOPAS for the same version number.
+There are no differences between the kernel of TA and Bruker-AXS TOPAS for the same version number.
 TA will always comprise the latest kernel.

 There are no differences in regards to single crystal refinement, structure solution, neutron TOF and non-standard Rietveld refinement.